Iamsuler/beijingSubway/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080  调试
 npm run dev

-# build for production with minification
+# build for production with minification  打包发布
 npm run build

 # build for production and view the bundle analyzer report